 The cost of living for students is close to what is required for adults.
 An average of 850 Euro will be enough to cover basic expenses depending on which city you’re studying and living in.
 Smaller cities are respectively more affordable than the bigger ones.

-200 – 370 Euro is the average cost of student accommodation in Germany, what most affects the price is the size and location of the property.
+200 – 370 Euro is the average cost of student accommodation in Germany, which most affects the price is the size and location of the property.
 The positive side of studying in Germany is that students may benefit from a reduction in prices for various utilities.
 With a student status, a person can get cheaper tickets to theatres, physical activity centres or free public transport in some areas.

 Check out the complete list of the benefits of being a student in Germany.